 What Are Veneers?

-Veneers are usually made of medical-grade porcelain via thin, sculpted sheets that cover your teeth.
+Dental veneers are usually made of medical-grade porcelain via thin, sculpted sheets that cover your teeth.
 They look and feel natural.
 To get the most natural-looking veneers, a cosmetic dentist will make sure that they’re molded to the original tooth to be indistinguishable.
 Porcelain veneers can completely hide teeth imperfections like stains, cracks, and gaps.

 Despite the thinness of the sheets, veneers have a strong resistance to breaking and other damage.
 Veneers are also quite resistant to stains, including those from coffee and red wine.
 You can expect them to stay completely white as long as they are properly maintained.
 Veneers can last for a long time.
 Ten years is only the minimum estimated longevity.